“We used to build civilization, now we build shopping malls.”

 Shopping in 2030 will also depend on many other factors including technological changes.
 When modern life is completely dependent on technology, no wonder why technology will dictate terms of our shopping experience.

 Cloud!
 Once it used to roam only in the sky above us, but now it has entered in all our homes and offices.
-All our gadgets are becoming cloud friendly and there is no doubt that this technology will decide our shopping experience in 2030 as well.
+All our gadgets are becoming cloud-friendly and there is no doubt that this technology will decide our shopping experience in 2030 as well.

 Our technical gadgets like mobiles, tabs or any other gadget to be developed in future will also set our shopping experience.
 Today, if Indians are still reserved in terms of online shopping that is due to lack of technical spread, internet knowledge and reach of internet and awareness of such a shopping existing.

 Another factor that determines our shopping behavior is our acceptance of shopping something without feeling the same.
-With different innovations in line that give us near life time experience of any product and service, these gaps are however reducing.
+With different innovations in line that give us near lifetime experience of any product and service, these gaps are however reducing.

-With change in social structure now we have nuclear families, and thanks to different other factors and with increasing divorce rate and single parenting India is set to see more single people and single children living independently.
+With the change in the social structure now we have nuclear families, and thanks to different other factors and with increasing divorce rate and single parenting India is set to see more single people and single children living independently.

 These social changes will not only decide the goods we buy but also the quantity, brands and the way we buy them.
-Since the family support system will go away, and more and more people will try to be independent at an earlier age, more demand for different types of services, specially online services like counseling services, writing services or some other personal services will grow.
+Since the family support system will go away, and more and more people will try to be independent at an earlier age, more demand for different types of services, especially online services like counseling services, writing services or some other personal services will grow.
 Many of these young stars will also offer such services to earn some quick buck.

-Also as people will be more and more separated due to break up of family system, the demand for various liquors will grow.
+Also as people will be more and more separated due to break up of the family system, the demand for various liquors will grow.
 The need to survive in a highly competitive market will force one to be employed in multiple areas and also to seek delivery of goods and services at their doorsteps.

 Supply Chain Factors

 The demand and supply of any goods even today is largely dependent on various supply chain factors.
-The need to reach every customer and with increasing buying power the rural customer being as able to buy costly and luxury items like any urban customer, throws a great challenge to the retailing giants to reach every customer.
+The need to reach every customer and with increasing buying power the rural customer being as able to buy costly and luxury items like any urban customer throws a great challenge to the retailing giants to reach every customer.